interlock-network/UA-NFT-DEMO-APP/README.md

 ## Break the demo

 Please.
-Open an issue if you find something wrong.
+Open an issue if you find something wrong!